 In this entry, I examine a broad swath of the conceptual territory underpinning future generations.
-Since this topic is particularly content-dense, I've decided to break this blog entry into several posts under a few different subheadings.
+Since this topic is particularly content-dense, I’ve decided to break this blog entry into several posts under a few different subheadings.
 Before reading on, I strongly suggest you first read my short entry, 6.1., to get a handle on my project.
 6.2.a., The Poor, and 6.2.b., Children, are longer entries.
-Taken together with 6.2.c.i., ii, and iii: Future Generations, you'll have a broad conceptual map of the overlapping and oftentimes conflicting interests.
+Taken together with 6.2.c.i., ii, and iii: Future Generations, you’ll have a broad conceptual map of the overlapping and oftentimes conflicting interests.
 As a reminder, I am not pronouncing on the good, bad, right, or wrong of any of the examples I use in this series.
-Since political rhetoric hooks up with mental states that move us in one direction or another, it's a good idea to examine the conceptual baggage we carry around in our heads.
+Since political rhetoric hooks up with mental states that move us in one direction or another, it’s a good idea to examine the conceptual baggage we lug around.

 i.
 The end of my world versus the end of the world.